mrx7014/HorizonUX/README.md

 Thanks for dropping by!
 You’re a total legend! 💖✨

-# Building with this source, still not finished.
+# Stuffs to include in your rom, still not finished.
+> [!NOTE]
+> - You must open-source your rom if you want to use any of my / other's content(s) from here.
-- Bring Unlimited photos backup.
+- Brings Unlimited photos backup.
 ```
 make unlimited-photo-backups
 ```

-- Remove some useless stuffs from the vendor.
+- Removes some useless stuffs from the vendor.
 ```
 make remove-useless-vendor-things
 ```